Skip to main content

 Industrial X-ray CT scanners like the Lumafield Neptune work by capturing X-ray images of a part from different angles, then reconstructing them into a 3D model.
 The result is a volumetric model rather than a simple surface model, and it captures both shape and material density information.
 From a volumetric model, it’s easy to generate a surface model that captures the contours of a part.

 Because they use X-rays instead of visible light, industrial CT scanners can capture both internal and external features in a single scan.
 They’re able to “see” through overhangs and represent geometries that aren’t clearly visible on the outside of the object, like deep bores and slots.
+And by adding a camera array to our Neptune scanner, Lumafield’s Surface Capture technology complements the capabilities of industrial CT by integrating high-resolution visible light data into the 3D models generated by X-rays.

 Until recently, industrial CT scanners were exotic, expensive devices that required dedicated technicians.
 Lumafield’s Neptune industrial CT scanner makes this game-changing technology available to any engineering team.
 This low-cost scanner is designed for an office or workshop environment, with an easy-to-use touchscreen interface and powerful cloud-based analysis software.
 It’s even equipped with an AI co-pilot called Atlas that can answer complex engineering questions and guide you through your analyses.